EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

     *  leaders who lack systems thinking skills can be devastating.
 They deal in crises and events.
 This leads to cynicism
     *  "Many talented leaders have rich, highly systemic intuitions but cannot explain those intuitions to others.
 Ironically, they often end up being authoritarian leaders, even if they don't want to, because only they see the decisions that need to be made.
 They are unable to conceptualize their strategic insights so that these can become public knowledge, open to challenge and further improvement."
         *   ***I find this to be true in my experience.***
-    *  Lao Tsu - "The wicked leade is he who the people despise.
+    *  Lao Tsu - "The wicked leader is he who the people despise.
 The good leader is he who the people revere.
 The great leader is he who the people say, 'We did it ourselves.'"